-Adrian is a civil and public law practitioner who specialises in property, housing and landlord and tenant law.
-He acts for clients at all levels of court and tribunal.
+Adrian is an experienced civil and public law practitioner who specialises in housing, property and landlord and tenant law.
+He is currently on a sabbatical from Chambers.

 Acting for landlords and tenants, Adrian’s practice encompasses both commercial and residential work, including: possession proceedings, forfeiture, business lease renewals and Part II of the Landlord and Tenant Act 1954, disrepair and dilapidations, mobile homes and agricultural tenancies.

 Adrian has considerable experience in representing local authorities, housing associations, registered social landlords and tenants in all areas of housing law, including: homelessness and Part VII Housing Act 1996, allocations and Part VI Housing Act 1996, judicial review, possession proceedings, succession, anti-social behaviour orders and injunctions, and statutory regulation.

 Adrian has assisted and represented local authorities in a variety of planning matters, including: applications for injunctions under section 187B of the Town & Country Planning Act 1990 (restraining breaches of planning control), and enforcement of planning obligations pursuant to section 106 of that Act.

 Adrian is a co-author of the fifth edition of LexisNexis’ Claims to the Possession of Land, a highly successful, loose-leaf work of landlord and tenant law.

 Adrian lectures frequently to solicitors and local authorities.
 He is happy to provide in-house seminars.